DaddyRaegen/ffbe_asset_dump/README.md

 # Final Fantasy Brave Exvius Data Dump
 ![GitHub repo size](https://img.shields.io/github/repo-size/KevinGbalay/ffbe_asset_dump)

-A repo of Final Fantasy Brave Exvius asset dump
+A repo of Final Fantasy Brave Exvius in game assets

 ## How to find units
 In the `data.json` file, search for the name of the unit you're looking for.
 Copy the associated **Unit ID** and search the repository for that ID.